-I operate AM on all bands, but lately I have rekindled my love for DXing, currently with 334 entities confirmed.
 The "antenna farm" consists of a Force12 C4S, an MFJ 1785 rotatable dipole, a homebrew 17- and 12-meter rotatable dipole, and a 3-element Cushcraft 6-meter beam all on a 40-ft TriEx crank-up tower.
-Recently added is the new Cushcraft R9 vertical that I use for 80-, 40-, and 30-meter CW.
+I also have a Cushcraft R9 vertical that I use for 80-, 40-, and 30-meter CW.

 You must be logged in to file a report on this page

 Book Totals: 2472 qso's 260 confirmed Get a free logbook at QRZ.COM